-“Consider an insurance broker as a consultant, your advisor,” says Peter Persuitti, managing director of religious practice for insurance and consulting firm Arthur J. Gallagher & Co.
+“Consider an insurance broker as a consultant, your advisor,” says Peter Persuitti, global managing director of religious practice for insurance and consulting firm Gallagher.
 “I would suggest that it’s a trusted advisor at the end of the day.
 I really want to emphasize so much the ‘trusted advisor’ part of it, and with that comes expertise.
 One of the things that is so critical about a broker is that the broker represents the church, not the carriers.”

 Part of what a broker can provide to the church is customer service, in terms of dealing with insurance providers and addressing claims.
 In order to determine what types of services a broker would offer, churches can pose questions to the broker upfront to find out how they would help.

-Rodney Flanders, assistant vice president of broker distribution for the Church Mutual Insurance Company, says that he would request the broker provide information that clarifies their services.
+Rodney Flanders, assistant vice president of learning and development for the Church Mutual Insurance Company, says that he would request the broker provide information that clarifies their services.